ted-ncg/labs/06-dependency-injection.md

   Then you can run the test.

-1. Also try adding more "sample" data to the `AccountDataLoader` and using your browser, or *curl* to hit the endpoint.
+1. Try adding more "sample" data to the `AccountDataLoader` and using your browser, or *curl* to hit the endpoint.